mistycheney/MouseBrainAtlas/doc/Demo.md

-This demo assumes a subject brain (DEMO999) is roughly globlly aligned with the atlas (atlasV7).
+This demo assumes a subject brain (DEMO999) is roughly globally aligned with the atlas (atlasV7).
 It performs local registration separately for 20 structures.
 And then registers 3N_R and 4N_R as a group.